nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/setting-up-a-ha-configuration-using-the-nuxeo-platform-and-postgresql.md

 ## Setting up PosgreSQL Streaming Replication

-<span>Streaming replication allows a standby server to stay more up-to-date than is possible with file-based log shipping.</span>
+Streaming replication allows a standby server to stay more up-to-date than is possible with file-based log shipping.

 We provide&nbsp;[ansible scripts](https://github.com/nuxeo/nuxeo-tools-pgcluster)&nbsp;to deploy a cluster of two PostgreSQL servers as an example.
 Please refer to the PostgreSQL&nbsp;[streaming replication](http://www.postgresql.org/docs/current/static/warm-standby.html)&nbsp;page for more information.